 - Getting Started

 To get started using one of the Duke Lactation Rooms, just follow these steps:

 - Set up your Duke ID card for access: please submit the access form so that your Duke ID card can be programmed for access.
 It is best to do this at least ten days in advance.
-This form should be printed, completed and faxed to Staff and Family Programs requesting access to the lactation rooms.
-You may also submit the form via email.
 Staff & Family Programs will forward your information to either the Duke Card Office or Medical Center Card Office for processing.

 - Obtain breast pump attachments: most lactation rooms are equipped with a Medela Symphony Preemie+ electric pump.
 You will need to bring your own attachments for the Medela Symphony Preemie+ pump.
 Visit the Medela website for information on locations to purchase the attachments.
 You may also want to review the Symphony Preemie+ Quickstart Instructions before your first visit.